girls in crisis

 This causes that girls are almost two and a half times more likely to be out of school if they live in conflict-affected countries.
 A particular vulnerable group in this regard are refugee girls.
 At least one in five refugee or displaced females in complex humanitarian settings have experienced sexual violence, a number that is most likely greatly underestimated, taking the risk of social stigmatisation and danger of reporting such experiences into account.
 Next to this, it often happens in conflict zones that armed groups recruit or abduct girls and women for forced marriages, domestic work and sexual trafficking which keeps them out of school.

 We work to ensure that girls’ specific needs are recognised and addressed in emergencies.
 This means that Plan International strives to provide quality formal and non-formal education opportunities that meet the needs of girls and boys affected by humanitarian crises.
 Our work has a particular focus on adolescent girls since they are among the worst affected by disasters.
 As part of our work we ensure they receive the emotional support they need to recover from their experiences.

 Our calls to the EU

-- Ensure that the varying needs of girls across the three key age categories (0-5 years, 6-12 years and 13-17 years) are reflected in all responses with a special focus on education, protection, food, and water, sanitation and hygiene;
+- Ensure that the varying needs of girls across the three key age categories (0-5 years, 6-12 years and 13-17 years) are reflected in all responses with a special focus on education, and child participation in emergencies;

-- All humanitarian interventions must take a rights-based approach to gender equality, focusing on the poorest and most marginalised girls and women;
+- All humanitarian interventions must take a rights-based approach to gender equality, focusing on the poorest and most marginalised girls and women, including refugee girls;

 - The EU should ensure clarity of roles and mandates in crisis response and management and maintain a clear distinction between political, military and humanitarian actors;